Kursk State Medical University (KSMU)

 The Bottom Line — Is KSMU Right for You?

 Kursk State Medical University is not a new entrant to the MBBS-abroad market.
-It is one of Russia's oldest medical universities, with 90 years of history, a multi-hospital clinical network covering 3,000+ beds, USD-denominated fees for currency predictability, and one of the largest and best-supported Indian student communities in the world outside India.
+It is one of Russia's oldest medical universities — founded in 1935, 90+ years of continuous operation, built to produce doctors.
+Its multi-hospital clinical network exceeds 3,000 beds.
+It has been educating international students since the 1970s.
+It has over 1,500 Indian students enrolled at any time — one of the largest and best-supported Indian student communities at any Russian university.

 If you would like to apply to KSMU or want to discuss whether it is the right fit for your specific situation, the team at MBBSDirect.com is here for an honest conversation.
 We will tell you if KSMU is right for you — and if it is not, we will tell you that too.